ralev013/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-A repository for the course "Data Scientist's Toolbox" in Coursera.
+A repository for the course "Data Scientist's Toolbox" on Coursera.